 Project management used to be a much more predictive environment, with a project manager establishing a plan and ensuring the team adhered to it along the way.
 Release times were long, and customer feedback few and far between.

 Today, this often doesn’t work well, as a completed software project with no check ins could meet little to no requirements six months down the road.
-As a result, the Agile software development cycle has become increasingly popular, allowing in house or outsourced software development teams to work in shorter cycles, called sprints, and develop much more iteratively.
+As a result, the Agile software development cycle has become increasingly more popular, allowing in house or outsourced and remote software development teams to work in shorter cycles, called sprints, and develop much more iteratively.

-Overall, the Agile cycle moves through a process, with each iteration, or workflow following a process:
+Overall, the Agile cycle moves through a process with each iteration, or workflow, following a process:

 - Requirements are defined